Disinfecting drinking water

 Why should I disinfect my drinking water?

 Disinfection kills or removes pathogens from drinking water, reducing health risks.
-You can disinfect water by adding chemicals, using heat, using ultraviolet (UV) radiation, filtration or using a combination of these methods.
+You can disinfect water by adding chemicals, using heat, using ultraviolet (UV) radiation, filtration or a combination of these methods.

 When should I disinfect my drinking water?